ELRabito/ExileKillInfoNumberFix/README.md

 # Install

-1. Add a new function to your mission, for example easily via initplayerlocal.sqf.
+1. Add a new function to your mission, for example easily via this small snippet pasted inside initplayerlocal.sqf.
 This will take care of the number formatting.

 		{
 			missionNamespace setVariable [(_x #0), compileScript [_x #1]];